ravendb/docs/Chapter06.rst

   { BlogId: "blogs/9313", CommentCount: 4  }

 This value is stored in the index itself, and it is loaded directly from there.
 This means that you don't touch any documents when you query a map/reduce index.
-All the work is being handled by RavenDB on the background.
+All the work is being handled by RavenDB in the background.
 And like simple indexes, it is possible to query a map/reduce and get a stale result.
 We handle this in exactly the same way we handle stale index with simple indexes.